Worth (The Walking Dead): Plot

-In the courtyard, Dwight meets with Simon, who also brings Gregory and several other Saviors that would like to see Negan eliminated.
+In the courtyard, Dwight meets with Simon, who also brings Gregory and several other Saviors who would like to see Negan eliminated.
 Simon explains his plan for Negan's downfall and offers Dwight the opportunity to kill Negan first hand, but Dwight unexpectedly whistles.
 Negan—having been tipped off by Dwight—whistles in response and emerges from his hiding place.
-All of the conspirators—except Simon and Gregory—are suddenly shot and executed by a group of hidden, loyal Saviors.
+All of the conspirators including Gary along with the exception of Simon and Gregory are suddenly shot and executed by a group of hidden, loyal Saviors.
 Negan then angrily reprimands Simon for the massacre of the Scavengers and going against his orders.
 Despite this and his backstabbing, Negan offers Simon a chance of leadership of the Saviors by fighting to the death.
 In the Sanctuary, with all the Saviors and workers gathered, Negan and Simon engage in a furious and brutal fist fight.
 Simon initially gets the upper hand before Negan eventually overpowers him, beating Simon to the floor.
 Dwight uses the opportunity to pull Gregory aside, hand him the map to deliver to Rick, and direct him to a vehicle he previously prepared for a quick escape; Gregory runs off.
 Negan, hovering over Simon, strangles his right-hand man to death, all the while furiously berating Simon for ruining what chance they had left of making peace with the communities and asserting that he'll now have to kill them all.
 He then gives one final squeeze that crushes Simon's windpipe, killing him.
 Afterwards, Gregory returns to Hilltop with the plans, but is thrown back in prison by Maggie, who then gives Dwight's map to Rick.

 Walking Dwight back to his room, Negan offers Dwight to be his new right-hand man; Dwight accepts.
 However, inside Dwight's room, Negan reveals who he picked up on his way back to the Sanctuary—Laura, a high-ranking Savior that witnessed Dwight's treachery during the night of the attack on Alexandria.
-Having learned of Dwight's betrayal, Negan deduces that Dwight was responsible for many of Rick's attacks on the Savior outposts and explains that the map Dwight secretly conveyed to Rick will lead the Militia right into the Saviors' line of fire, saying the plan was fake.
+Having learned of Dwight's betrayal, Negan deduces that Dwight was responsible for many of the Militia's attacks on the Savior outposts and explains that the map Dwight secretly conveyed to Rick, Maggie, & Ezekiel will lead the Militia right into the Saviors' line of fire, saying the plan was fake.
 He then tells Dwight that he won't kill him, but rather has plans for him.
 Later, Eugene returns to the ammunition factory, more resolved to make sure to meet Negan's requirements for bullets.

 After having a freshly turned Simon chained to the Sanctuary fence, Negan is contacted by Michonne over walkie-talkie; she reads Carl's letter to him, again reiterating his same request to end the war peacefully and start over.
 However, Negan refuses and states that Rick pushed him too far and that forgiveness is out of the question, vowing to kill her, Rick and the entire Militia.
-He finishes by saying "no more talk" before crushing the walkie-talkie with his foot.
+He finishes by saying "no more talk" before angrily crushing the walkie-talkie with his foot.